PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-08 12:55:33
+Last updated: 2024-04-08 12:56:06
-Random Quote: Shut the f*ck up and let me die in peace. - Mike Ehrmantraut
+Random Quote: Bring on your storm, my lord... and recall, if you do, the name of this castle.  -  Cortnay Penrose